jbarillas/Rsmmry/README.md

 Usage
 -----

-To use rsmmry you first of all need a SMMRY API Key (http://smmry.com/api) that has to be [set as a environment variable SMMRY_PAT](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html#appendix-storing-api-authentication-keystokens).
+To use Rsmmry you first of all need a SMMRY API Key (http://smmry.com/api) that has to be [set as a environment variable SMMRY_PAT](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html#appendix-storing-api-authentication-keystokens).

 With this done, you can call the main function smmry_api() to summarize text or a website.